 - Finally, just feel free to use it when needed

-Public Roadmap also gives visibility to your competitors, you might be afraid that they will be aware of what you are doing and can beat you in the game.
-But we choose to bring what are the best to our customers rather than being afraid of our competitors, because at the end of the day, it’s not about the idea, but the vision and how we execute it.
+Public Roadmap also gives visibility of your product development plan to your competitors, you might be afraid that they will be aware of what you are doing and can beat you in the game.
+But we decided to prioritize customers over our competitors because, at the end of the day, it’s not about the idea, but the vision and how we execute it.
 We’re looking forward to you joining us on the journey.
 Please jump in and let us know what you think!

 *Update: Holistics users are starting to vote and give feedback